Best Physiotherapy Treatments For Patients To Choose

 Though we have listed the best possible treatments, how do you know you will receive the best treatment?

-All physiotherapists have a duty to provide a reasonable standard of care to patients and to protect their safety.
+All physiotherapists must provide a reasonable standard of care to patients and to protect their safety.
 Yet many of us surpass this duty, going above and beyond to ensure that we are proficient in:

 • Being responsive and empathetic